 People with Turner syndrome are at a higher risk for certain medical problems.
 With appropriate monitoring and regular checkups, you can manage complications.

 Kidney abnormalities are common.
-Some females with Turner syndrome can also have recurrent urinary tract infections and the kidneys may be malformed or in the wrong position in the body.
+Some females with Turner syndrome also have recurrent urinary tract infections.
+The kidneys may be malformed or in the wrong position in the body.
 These abnormalities can increase the risk of high blood pressure.

-Hypothyroidism is a condition in which there are low levels of thyroid hormone, and is another possible complication.
-It’s caused by the inflammation of the thyroid gland and can be treated with supplemental thyroid hormone.
+Hypothyroidism is a condition where you have low levels of thyroid hormone.
+This could be another complication.
+It’s caused by the inflammation of the thyroid gland.
+Supplemental thyroid hormone can treat it.

-Individuals with Turner syndrome have a higher-than-average risk of developing celiac disease.
+People with Turner syndrome also have a higher-than-average risk of developing celiac disease.
 Celiac disease causes the body to have an allergic reaction to the protein gluten, found in foods like wheat and barley.

 Heart abnormalities are common in individuals with Turner syndrome.
 People with the condition should be monitored for problems with their aorta and high blood pressure.

-You can still lead a healthy and happy life if you’re diagnosed with Turner syndrome.
+You can still lead a healthy life if you’re diagnosed with Turner syndrome.
 There is no cure, but there are treatments that can ease your symptoms and improve your quality of life.

 Growth hormone injections may help children with Turner syndrome grow taller.
 Hormone therapy can also aid in the development of secondary sex characteristics like breasts and pubic hair.
 It’s usually administered at the start of puberty.

 Women who are infertile because of Turner syndrome can use donor eggs to get pregnant.
-Your gynecologist can refer you to a fertility specialist who can help you choose the best option for you.
+Your gynecologist can refer you to a fertility specialist for more information on other methods.

 Finding a support group for women with the condition, or talking to a counselor, can give you emotional support and any other challenges you may encounter as a result of your condition.